Exploring Hybrid Active-Passive RIS-Aided MEC Systems: From the Mode-Switching Perspective: Introduction

-Recently, reconfigurable intelligent surface (RIS), also known as intelligent reflecting surface (IRS), has received much attention from academia and industry, and has been well recognized as a potential technology for 6G\cite{c1}.
+Recently, reconfigurable intelligent surface (RIS), also known as intelligent reflecting surface (IRS), has received much attention from academia and industry and has been well recognized as a potential technology for 6G\cite{c1,c1-1}.
+Due to its advantages, the RIS-aided wireless communication has attracted significant attention in channel estimation \cite{c2,c3}.
+Moreover, the RIS also promotes the development of various advanced technologies, such as holographic multiple-input multiple-output surface, which can incorporate densely packed sub-wavelength patch antennas to achieve programmable wireless environments\cite{c4}.
 Compared with the four typical techniques mentioned above, the RIS can enhance both the spectral- and energy- efficiency but with low energy consumption and low cost, which paves a new way for the stable transmission of the MEC-aided system.
-So far, there have been already some works investigating RIS-aided MEC systems from the perspective of different performance metrics, such as latency minimization \cite{d1}, energy consumption minimization\cite{d2}, computational rate maximization\cite{d3}, and computational energy efficiency maximization\cite{d4}.
+So far, there have been already some works investigating RIS-aided communication systems\cite{d1,d2,d2-1,d3,d3-1,d2-2,d4,d4-1}.
 Especially, latency minimization problems were investigated in \cite{d1} for single-user and multi-user scenarios, which verified that the RIS could significantly reduce the latency compared to traditional MEC-aided systems.
 Furthermore, RIS-aided MEC systems were extended into wireless-powered communication networks to provide a sustainable energy supply and minimize energy consumption \cite{d2}.
+The energy consumption was optimized in \cite{d2-1} by designing phase shift, data size, transmission rate, power control, and decoding order, demonstrating the proposed algorithm's high energy efficiency.
+Furthermore, the authors in \cite{d2-2} explored optimization-based and data-driven solutions to maximize total completed task-input bits, proposed a three-step block coordinate descending algorithm for efficient solutions, and constructed deep learning architectures for online implementation, showing promising performance and practicality.
 The authors in \cite{d3} evaluated the impact of the RIS on the computational performance, where partial computational offloading was considered.
-To obtain the optimal tradeoff between achievable rate and energy consumption, the computational energy efficiency maximization was considered in \cite{d4} via the non-orthogonal multiple access (NOMA).
+Different from previous works, the work \cite{d3-1} compared the performance of time-division multiple access (TDMA) and non-orthogonal multiple access (NOMA) schemes for uplink offloading, employing three different RIS beamforming schemes to strike a balance between the system performance and the signaling overhead.
+To obtain the optimal tradeoff between achievable rate and energy consumption, the computational energy efficiency maximization was considered in \cite{d4} via the NOMA.
+The work \cite{d4-1} extended the passive RIS to the active RIS, investigating the performance of the active RIS under different multiple access schemes.
+Besides, it proposed a hybrid TDMA-NOMA scheme and validates the performance of the active RIS.